keygen-sh/request_migrations/README.md

 ## Testing

-Using one-offs allows for easier testing of migrations.
+Using data migrations allows for easier testing of migrations.
 For example, using Rspec:

 ```ruby
 describe CombineNamesForUserMigration do